 There are a few things worth noting in the above command:

 wp config createcommand a minute ago.

 You should now be able to log into the WordPress dashboard, which is the best way to verify that everything is working as expected.
 That said, we might as well check a few things while we are on the command line.
-First, let's check what version of WordPress we have installed and whether or not there are any updates:
+First, let’s check what version of WordPress is installed and whether or not there are any updates: